 This particular recipe is more of a Cajun Potato Salad, kicked up a notch with spices and Creole mustard, which adds a wonderful zesty quality you won't get with other recipes.

-Most people serve this as a side dish to fried or grilled foods, but potato salad is a must for serving with a big bowl of gumbo.
+Most people serve this as a side dish to fried or grilled foods, but a good potato salad is a must for serving with a big bowl of gumbo.
 It's a traditional dish in southern Louisiana, where some people even serve it scooped directly into their gumbo.

 However you serve it, I hope you enjoy this version as much as we do.